Rob's web

 Final

-After you have added the firewall rules and tested it on your LAN, you can do portforwarding in your ISP-router to your server per service or put the server in the DMZ (can only be done with one server and is less save).
-So don't use DMZ but port forwarding.
+After you have added the firewall rules and tested it on your LAN, you can do portforwarding in your ISP-router to your server per service.

 Links